 All commercially sexually exploited children are likely defined as juvenile sex trafficking victims.
-Even though the prostitution law distinguishes between minors and adults and provides a discretionary diversion process for minors, Wisconsin law does not provide an avenue to specialized services.
-Furthermore, prostitution laws still apply to minors under 18, meaning juvenile sex trafficking victims may face criminalization for commercial sex acts committed as a result of their victimization.
-Also, there is no prohibition on a defendant raising a defense based on the willingness of the minor to engage in the commercial sex act.
+State law does not prohibit a defendant from raising a defense based on the willingness of the minor to engage in the commercial sex act.
+The prostitution law applies to minors under 18, meaning juvenile sex trafficking victims may face criminalization for commercial sex acts committed as a result of their victimization.
+A delinquency adjudication for prostitution may be avoided through a permissive diversionary process; however, Wisconsin law does not provide an avenue to specialized services.
 For purposes of child welfare intervention, a victim found to be abused or neglected-defined to include being a victim of human trafficking and child sexual exploitation-might receive protection through child protective services.
-The broad definition of "caregiver" ("any person who exercised or has exercised temporary or permanent control over the child") does not necessarily present a barrier to child welfare intervention, and law enforcement may refer instances of suspected abuse by a non-caregiver to the county department.
+The broad definition of "caregiver" ("any person who exercises or has exercised temporary or permanent control over the child") does not necessarily present a barrier to child welfare intervention, and law enforcement may refer instances of suspected abuse by a non-caregiver to the county department.
 Victims of sex trafficking and CSEC offenses are expressly eligible for crime victims' compensation; however, a requirement to report the incident to law enforcement within five days of when a report could reasonably be made may be difficult to comply with, and a determination that the victim was complicit in the crime or has not cooperated with law enforcement can foreclose any access to an award.
 Victim-friendly court procedures may be available to child victims of sex trafficking and CSEC.
 Victims under 16 in any case may be permitted to testify via closed-circuit television if the court determines it necessary.
 The "rape shield" law, which reduces the trauma of cross-examination for testifying victims, is available in prosecutions under state trafficking and CSEC laws.
-Trafficking and CSEC victims have the right to a victim advocate throughout any pre-trial and trial procedures, including medical examinations, law enforcement interviews, and court proceedings.
+Trafficking and CSEC victims have the right to a victim advocate throughout any pre-trial and trial procedures, including law enforcement interviews and court proceedings.
 Child victims of trafficking are eligible to participate in an address confidentiality program.
 Wisconsin law allows child sex trafficking victims to petition for vacatur and expungement immediately and within a single proceeding, but limits relief to adjudications for prostitution.
 Victim restitution is a mandatory part of sentencing for CSEC and trafficking convictions, and victims of child sex trafficking may bring a civil cause of action against the offender for damages within three years.
-Criminal proceedings for "trafficking of a child," "soliciting a child for prostitution," and "sexual exploitation of a child" through ICSE must begin before the victim reaches 45 years of age, and criminal actions for "child enticement" must be brought before the victim reaches 26 years of age.
+Criminal proceedings for "trafficking of a child," "soliciting a child for prostitution," "patronizing a child," and "sexual exploitation of a child" through ICSE must begin before the victim reaches 45 years of age, and criminal actions for "child enticement" must be brought before the victim reaches 26 years of age.